HSBNE-Archive/Policy/Rules/Rules.md

     2. A member who participates in a meeting as mentioned in subrule (1) is taken to be present at the meeting.

-    3. At each general meeting—
+    3. At each general meeting -

         1.  the president is to preside as chairperson; and
         2.  if there is no president or if the president is not present within